solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 Make sure that when setting up your CPI, you include both the Merkle tree address and the tree authority bump in the signer seeds.

-#### 5. Create `append_note` Instruction
+#### 5. Create `append_note` Instruction h

 Let's create the `append_note` instruction handler.
 This will compress a raw note into a hash and store it on the Merkle tree, while also logging the note to the Noop program to ensure all data remains available onchain.

 Here’s how to accomplish this: